Ekansh3503/E-commerceWebsite/README.md

-# Full-Stack E-commerce Web Application Tutorial
+# Full-Stack E-commerce Web Application

-## Overview
+## Description

-This video tutorial series will guide you through creating a full-stack e-commerce web application using modern technologies such as React, Node.js, MongoDB, and Stripe.
+This is a full-stack e-commerce web application using modern technologies such as React, Node.js, MongoDB, and Stripe.
 The app will have robust features like category filtering, product sorting, a shopping cart, user authentication with JWT, real-time updates with Redux, secure payments with Stripe, and automatic image uploads using Google Firebase Storage.
 Additionally, an admin dashboard will be provided for order management and analytics.

 ## Features